Extended formulations, non-negative factorizations and randomized communication protocols: Preliminary definitions and results

 No complete linear description of the stable set polytope for arbitrary graphs is known.
 It is, however, known that the following inequalities are valid for $\STAB(G)$ for any graph $G$:

 Inequalities \eqref{eq:stab_clique} are called the {\DEF clique inequalities}.
-See Schrijver \cite{SchrijverBookB03} for details.
+See Schrijver~\cite{SchrijverBookB03} for details.

 A graph $G$ is called {\DEF perfect} if the chromatic number of every induced subgraph equals the size of the largest clique of that subgraph.
-It is known that $G$ is perfect if and only if the above inequalities completely describe $\STAB(G)$.
+It is known that $G$ is perfect if and only if inequalities \eqref{eq:stab_clique} and \eqref{eq:stab_nneg} completely describe $\STAB(G)$~\cite{Chvatal75}.